-Completed applications (DC6-111A) should be mailed to the Classification Department at the inmate's current location (see the Statewide Facility Directory for address information).
-A completed, printed and signed application may also be submitted as an attachment to an e-mail to the inmate's current location.
+- E-mail attachment to the inmate's current location.
 Institutional e-mail addresses for visitation applications utilize the following format: visitapp(facility)@fdc.myflorida.com.
 For example, the Calhoun CI email will be firstname.lastname@example.org; or the South Florida Reception Center email will be email@example.com.

 Can more than one visitor fill out the same application?

 No. Each person wishing to visit must fill out a separate application.